lucagonzalez/lucagonzalez.github.io/src/content/blog/second-post.md

 Kotlin back to Java, as someone who hasn't used Java like, at all.

 I think this will be a great post to write and will help me understand both languages better.

+I can also write about my gratitude API, when I have at least a 1.0 version done.
+I think that will take a bit tho, I ain't progressing much to be fair.